Did you ever imagine you’d be reading about worm poop?

 Four Benefits of Worm Castings for Gardening

-Using worm poop in your garden can provide a wide range of benefits, including:
+Using worm poo in your garden can provide a wide range of benefits, including:

-Worm castings help improve soil structure by increasing its ability to hold water and nutrients.
+Worm castings help improve soil structure by increasing soil aeration and improving its ability to hold water and nutrients.
 This results in healthier soil that is better able to support plant growth.

 2. Increased Plant Growth

-The nutrients in worm poop can help plants grow faster and more robust.
-They can also increase the number of flowers and fruit your plants produce.
+The nutrients in worm poop can help plants grow faster and protect plants against certain plant diseases and resistant to pests.
+They can also increase the number of flowers and fruit produced.

 3. Better Water Retention